R-Dson/RiskCalcMatlab/README.md

 # RiskManagementMatlab
 Risk depending on price history.
+Use the main function like in the "loadData.m" file.